Inferture/NotBeatSaber-processing/README.md

 # NotBeatSaber
-A rythm game made in processing where you will use accelerometers to play.
+A rythm game made in processing where can map your own sounds.

+To open the project, you can use [processing](https://processing.org/).

+You'll need the Sound library and the Hardware I/O library.

 In order to work, the files should be in a "NotBeatSaber" folder (NotBeatSaber/NotBeatSaber.pde ...")

 ## Menu
 You can navigate in the menu using the arrows and the enter key.